The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \subsection{Operational Hurdles}

-Through our analysis, we identified three types of operational hurdles: (1) dynamic environments, (2) data issues, and (3) scalability and maintenance issues.\\ \textit{4.4.1} $\>$ \textit{Dynamic Environment.}\\ AI4SI projects are developed for POs, which are often characterized by high amounts of variability in both their staff and project priorities.
+Through our analysis, we identified three types of operational hurdles:\\ \textit{4.4.1} $\>$ \textit{Dynamic Environments.}\\ AI4SI projects are developed for POs, which are often characterized by high amounts of variability in both their staff and project priorities.
 Participants mentioned how quickly the landscape changes in these settings, $P_1$ mentioned:

 \begin{displayquote} \textit{The landscape also just keeps changing continuously in this space, [...] so there's a question of how does one keep up with a moving target?
 Especially when you're doing this in a small academic lab, where the policies on what you're supposed to do and how you're supposed to do it are regularly changing.} -- $P_1$ \end{displayquote}